jayjanodia/Discord-Bot/README.md

 Check if node is installed by opening a terminal (if you are on linux) or powershell / command prompt (if you are on windows), and enter node into the command-line.
 If node exists, then go into the repository where you have downloaded this git repo and enter node main.js.

-# Current Functionality
-Currently, this bot can log into your discord server and give responses to certain questions you put in the chat of your server
 # Discord-Bot
 Created a Discord Bot with multiple functionality, in Node JS.